Rodents Run Rampant – What You Need to Know About Melbourne’s Current Mouse Plague

 Signs of Life – Staying Safe

-Vigilance is necessary to ensure your property and family remain unaffected.
+Vigilance is necessary to ensure your property and family remain unaffected by Victoria’s mouse plague.
 Keep your eyes peeled for signs of mice, such as:

 - Damage to food packaging